josephlim75/technologies/Install.md

 ## Resize /var mount point
+        Check if any process is using /var mount lsof | grep /var
+        If sshd is using /var/tmp/host_0

+        Set sshd KRB5RCACHEDIR to another location at /usr/lib/systemd/system/sshd.service Environment=KRB5RCACHEDIR=/tmp
+        systemctl daemon-reload
+        systemctl restart sshd

         # Create a user that have sudo access

         # Login with the user to stop all running services